What Skills Do I Need to Be a Mechanic?

 Academic and Technical Training

 Many technical colleges, vocational schools and community colleges offer certificate, diploma and associate degree programs for individuals who are interested in becoming mechanics.
 These programs will typically provide you with classroom and hands-on mechanical training.
-Most will take 1-2 years to complete.
-When you're finished, you can find employment at service stations, automotive dealerships or private transportation companies, according to the BLS.
+Programs may take from 6 months to 2 years to complete, depending on the level of certificate or degree you are working towards.
+When you're finished, you can find employment at service stations, automotive dealerships or private repair shops, according to the BLS.

 Some associate degree programs can also prepare you to take the National Institute for Automotive Service Excellence's (ASE) national certification exam (www.ase.com).
 This is a nationally recognized credential designed for mechanics with the appropriate combination of training and work experience.